RTSIR/NIFBGDNet/README.md

 # Run Experiments

-To test for blind Gray denoising using MFEBDN write:
+To test for blind gray denoising using MFEBDN write:

 python Test_gray.py

 The resultant images will be stored in 'Test_Results/Gray/'

-To test for blind Color denoising using MFEBDN write:
+To test for blind color denoising using MFEBDN write:

 python Test_color.py